yuntijs/dumi-theme-yunti/README.md

 <h1>Dumi Theme YuntiJS</h1>

-dumi-theme-yunti is a documentation site theme package designed for `Dumi 2`. <br/>It provides a more beautiful and user-friendly development and reading experience based on `@lobehub/ui`
+dumi-theme-yunti is a documentation site theme package designed for `Dumi 2`. <br/>It provides a more beautiful and user-friendly development and reading experience based on [dumi-theme-lobehub](https://github.com/lobehub/dumi-theme-lobehub) and [dumi-theme-antd](https://github.com/KuangPF/dumi-theme-antd).

 [![][npm-release-shield]][npm-release-link]
 [![][github-releasedate-shield]][github-releasedate-link]